RileyMcCarthy/MaD-Firmware/README.md

 ## Abstraction Layers

 ### HW
-The hardware layer defines the PCBA board layout including:
+The hardware layer defines PCBA layout, micrcontroller specific tools and functions.
-1. Pin Definitions
-2. Clock Frequency
-3. Board layout
+1. Most hardware specific code for this project is included in propeller2.h.

 ### HAL
 The hardware abstraction layer is used to generalize the software from the hardware.
 Only this layer is alowed to call HW functions inside propeller2.h and write to registers.